keen/keen-cli/README.md

 Parameters that apply to most commands include:

 + `--pretty`: Prettify API response JSON.
 Defaults to true, set `--pretty=false` to prevent
++ `--silent`: Silence any output.
+Defaults to false.

 ### Changelog